Congress Allocates $425 Million For Election Security In New Legislation

 By April of this year, a full 13 months after last year's funding was allocated, just 29 percent of the money had been spent according to congressional testimony by the Election Assistance Commission, the federal entity tasked with doling out the grants.

-'The thing they want is consistency'
+"The thing they want is consistency"

 Elections officials and security officials have lamented the sporadic attention and funding from Washington.

-Although Congress has agreed to support elections infrastructure around the nation, it does so in large, unpredictable chunks as opposed to predictable year-over year appropriations — which many election officials would prefer.
+Although Congress has agreed to support elections infrastructure around the nation, it does so in large, unpredictable chunks as opposed to predictable year-over-year appropriations — which many election officials would prefer.

-One reason for that is partisanship: Many Republicans argue that because state bear the responsibility for running their own elections, that means paying their own way as well.
+One reason for that is partisanship: Many Republicans argue that because states bear the responsibility for running their own elections, that means paying their own way as well.

-Many Democrats in Congress say they favor a more federal system that would include more regulation on security, protocols, and equipment, as well as annual funding from the federal government.
+Many Democrats in Congress say they favor a more federal system that would include more regulation of security, protocols and equipment, as well as annual funding from the federal government.

 Chris Krebs, the director of the Cybersecurity and Infrastructure Security Agency within DHS, said at the time of the McConnell compromise earlier this year that it was "a good start" — but he also said local and state officials need a regular flow of support, not occasional lump sums.